 Residential Admissions Process – Adults

 Any questions or concerns regarding a possible placement should be directed to the Department of Community Services.
-KRRC staff are unable to comment on the status of an individual’s referral until admission is confirmed by DCS.
+KRRC employees are unable to comment on the status of an individual’s referral until admission is confirmed by DCS.
 At that time, the client and/or family will receive the name(s) of a contact person at KRRC from whom they can request information, a tour, etc. The goal is to make the admission process as smooth as possible.

 Residential Admission Process – Children and Youth (9 to 18 years of age)